 Once your pool or spa is registered and you have received your registration letter, you need to:

-- Once your pool or spa is registered, you'll need to organise an inspection of your safety barrier.
+- Organise an inspection of your safety barrier.

 Property owners are responsible for registering pools and spas and maintaining their safety.

 About these regulations

 The Victorian Government introduced regulations for pools and spas to prevent children from drowning.